amitrawal/meteor-ask-a-question/README.md

 * Permission checking when Editing Questions
 * Data validations and displaying of validation message.
 * Upvote / Downvote a question
+* Ability to add answer(s) for a question
+* Upvote / Downvote an answer